fabricjs/fabric.js/README.md

 Using Fabric.js, you can create and populate objects on canvas; objects like simple geometrical shapes — rectangles, circles, ellipses, polygons, or more complex shapes consisting of hundreds or thousands of simple paths.
 You can then scale, move, and rotate these objects with the mouse; modify their properties — color, transparency, z-index, etc. You can also manipulate these objects altogether — grouping them with a simple mouse selection.

+Use Fabric.js to create collages, charts, basic games, basic drawing(paintbrush, diagrams) on your webpage.
+You can also use it to design custom t-shirts!
+Fabric.js is a framework used to make positioning and creating shapes easier in the HTML5 Canvas element.
+With this technology you're able to move objects around rotate, change the properties(color, transparency, z-index).
+You can group your shapes together with the mouse and can also manipulate your shapes altogether while they're grouped.

 [Contributions](https://github.com/kangax/fabric.js/wiki/Love-Fabric%3F-Help-us-by...) are very much welcome!

 ### Goals